andrewdavey/hotmod/readme.txt

   <!--
   Configure hotmod.
   Attributes:
-    prettyPrint         How to format the output.
+    prettyPrint         Defines how to format the output.
-      InDebugMode       Enables pretty print when then web application config is set to Debug mode.
+      InDebugMode       (Default) Enables pretty print when then web application config is set to Debug mode.
 In Release mode RemoveWhitespace is used instead.
       On                Always pretty print HTML output.
       RemoveWhitespace  Remove all insignificant whitespace from HTML output.

-    htmlParseError      Defines how to handle parse errors in HTML.
+    htmlParseError      Defines how to handle parse errors in HTML. e.g. Unclosed tags.
-      Throw             Throw the XmlException that describes the problem.
+      Throw             (Default) Throw the XmlException that describes the problem.
       AppendException   Output the original HTML and append the exception ToString content in a comment.
       OutputOriginal    Output the original HTML with not modifications.